I'm afraid I no longer teach Maths but I have kept this page in case others wanted ideas on this subject.

 Here we are doing division with the frogs and sharing the 'cheese' out.
 This piccy represents 25 divided by 5.
 We can see that each frog gets 5 bits of cheese!
+I don't think frogs eat cheese but it didn't seem to matter!

 I like to use cuisenaire rods - each coloured rod represents a number.
 Here we explore doubling numbers up to 20.

 Finally, here's a video made of the 6 x table.
-'Nic2' is an 11 year old student struggling to learn the times tables.
+'Nic2' was an 11 year old student struggling to learn the times tables.
 We used the rhyming dictionary to find words to rhyme with the answers to the table.
 For example: '4 x 6 knocking at the door; 4 x 6 is 24'.
 This is her animation and it starts with her drumming the rhythm on the desk!
-There's also some free music at the end made on the keyboard!
+There's also some improvised music at the end made on the keyboard!

 Copyright© 2019 spotty-dog-tutoring.co.uk